Stanford CARE Lung Cancer Initiative

 CARE Media Coverage on Never-Smoker Lung Cancer

-Heather Wakelee, MD, Stanford CARE’s Lead Faculty for the Never-Smoker Lung Cancer Initiative and Deputy Director of the Stanford Cancer Institute, was featured in a KPIX media interview discussing never-smoker lung cancer in Asian Americans.
+Heather Wakelee, MD, Stanford CARE’s Lead Faculty for the Stanford Lung Cancer Initiative and Deputy Director of the Stanford Cancer Institute, was featured in a KPIX media interview discussing never-smoker lung cancer in Asian Americans.

 Jeffrey Velotta, MD, a CARE Global Faculty member, led a thoughtful discussion on lung cancer in the AAPI community, which was featured on Fox News.